Pupil Premium Strategy Statement

 ActivityEvidence that supports this approachChallenge numbers addressed

-Embedding principles of good practice set out in the DfE’s Improving School Attendance advice.
-This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.6
+Embedding principles of good practice set out in the DfE’s Improving School Attendance advice to improve the attendance of persistently absent children, specifically.The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.6

 Part B: Review of outcomes

-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year (first full year post Covid19 restrictions).
-We have analysed the performance of our school’s disadvantaged pupils using key stage 1 and 2 performance data, phonics check results and our own internal assessments.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+We have analysed the performance of our school’s under-served pupils using key stage 1 and 2 performance data, phonics check results and our own internal assessments.

-The attainment gap between our disadvantaged pupils and non-disadvantaged pupils is difficult to compare year on year due to the differences of cohort size.
+The attainment gap between our under-served pupils and well-served pupils is difficult to compare year on year due to the differences of cohort size.
 Some years the number of disadvantaged children in a year group is quite small and therefore statistically insignificant, other years it is large enough to make useful comparisons.
-This was the case in 2022, where the disadvantaged cohort size was 9 in EYFS, 8 in Year 1, 10 in Year 2 and 5 at the end of KS2.
+This was the case in 2022, where the under-served cohort size was 8 in EYFS, 11 in Year 1, 9 in Year 2 and 17 at the end of KS2.

 Desired OutcomesImpact